saniko/Universal-React/README.md

 2. For React code samples click [here](https://github.com/rdig/react-code-samples)

 # So what is it?
-To summarize this in one (long) sentence, building a fully featured client-side application that can be rendered on the server as well, and by fully featured we mean that it includes routing, async data fetching and state management.
+To summarize this in one (long) sentence:
+Building a fully featured client-side application that can be rendered on the server as well, and by fully featured we mean that it includes routing, async data fetching and state management.

 So basically we pre-render our app on the server and serve the generated html to the client.